Networks Are Promises, Not Pipes

 The wire makes no guarantees the protocol did not request.

-Designing distributed systems is mostly the work of choosing which promises you can afford and which ones you have to live without.
-Saying yes to availability is saying no to something else; the trade is non-negotiable.
+Designing distributed systems is choosing which promises you can afford and which you must live without.
+Saying yes to availability is saying no to something else.
+The trade is not negotiable — it is physics plus math, dressed in an RFC.

 Treat the wire as hostile geography.
-Build the smallest protocol that survives it.
+Build the smallest protocol that survives it, and verify at the layer that owns meaning — not the layer that owns sockets.